Minutes for September 29, 2025History icon Archived Minutes

 Out of School:

 VI.
-President's Remarks - Mrs. Patricia Zohn
+Vice President's Remarks – Ms. Laura Keller

 VII.
 Superintendent’s Remarks – Dr. Matthew Mingle